tholonia/the-book/Latest/THOLONIA_THE_BOOK.md

 According to Einstein&rsquo;s Field Equations, the universe is not infinite, but rather &ldquo;infinite and unbounded&rdquo;, which is a clever way to say &ldquo;infinite, but finite.&rdquo; Think of the 2D surface of a ball.
 It is essentially infinite in that you can travel on it forever and never get to the end, but it is bounded, or finite, in that, it only occupies a finite space.
 The 3D reality that is our Universe is the same, according to Einstein, but like the 3D &ldquo;surface&rdquo; of a 4D space.

-I only mention this to raise the idea that the primal void in which all of existence exists may well be a big 4D ball, rather than an infinite space.
+This is mentioned only to raise the idea that the primal void in which all of existence exists may well be a big 4D ball, rather than an infinite space.
 True or not, I can&rsquo;t say, but at least it&rsquo;s a bit easier to get one&rsquo;s head around.

 In either case, the idea of a primal void, or chaos, in mythology as well as cosmology, is one where there is no matter, no energy, no anything.